arillo/silverstripe-cleanutilities/docs/en/Clean_Models.md

 		'Reference' => 'SiteTree'

 ##CleanTeaser
 Wrapper for a Teaser.
-A DataObject that gives you two text fields, an Image, a relation to an internal Page (RelatedPage) and many further Links [CleanTeaserLink](Clean_Models#cleanteaserlink).
+A DataObject that gives you two text fields, an Image, a relation to an internal Page (RelatedPage).
 ####db

 		'Title'=> 'Text',